alstocras/alstocras/README.md

 ## fun facts

-* my favourite programming language is LaTeX. well maybe it's technically a typesetting language, but still.
+* my favourite programming language is Typst. well maybe it's technically a typesetting language, but still. it used to be LaTeX, but then i realized that typst is modern and doesnt assume the computer has the ram of a toaster
 * i also like to make elaborate pipelines and checks with versioning for everything because its fun

 ## last updated

-2026-05-05
+2026-05-23

 <!--
 **alstocras/alstocras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.